-Francesco Bestagno is Full Professor of EU Law at the Faculty of Law and of International Trade Law, UCSC, Milan.
-He is lecturer at Doctoral and Master Courses of the Catholic University.
+Francesco Bestagno is Director of the Institute of International Studies of the Catholic University of Milan and Full Professor of EU Law and of International Trade Law at the Faculty of Law; he is lecturer at Doctoral and Master Courses of the Catholic University.

-After his Ph.D in International Economic Law (Bocconi University-Bergamo University-Turin University), he was Visiting Research Fellow at e Geneva University (CH) and the World Trade Organization (1997).
+After his Ph.D in International Economic Law (Bocconi University-Bergamo University-Turin University, 1995), he was Visiting Research Fellow at Geneva University (CH) and the World Trade Organization (1997).

 He served as Legal Advisor for the Italian Foreign Affairs Ministry within the Program for favouring Vietnam's Accession to the W.T.O.
 (2005, 2006) and as Expert for the Holy See in Diplomatic Conferences at the Council of Europe (2017, 2019).
 He was Visiting Professor at Beijing Foreign Studies University, at Wuhan University and at Zhongnan University (China, 2015).

 He is a Member of the Editorial Committee of the Journal “Diritto del commercio internazionale – The Law of International Trade”; Member of the Scientific Committees of the Journals online “European Papers” and “Eurojus”; Member of the Editorial and the Scientific Board of the Journal “Diritto pubblico comparato ed europeo”.

 He acted as Judge in the European Law Moot Court (ELMC, 2013) and as Panelist in European Rounds of WTO Law Moot Court, ELSA International (2005; 2006).
 He was appointed on a reserve list of Principal Legal Advisors to the European Commission in 2003.
 He is currently member of the Scientific Committee of the "REI" network (Directorate General for Translation, European Commission).